translate/translate/docs/commands/pofilter_tests.rst

 numbers
 -------

-checks whether numbers of various forms are consistent between the two strings
+Checks whether numbers of various forms are consistent between the two strings

 You will see some errors where you have either written the number in full or converted it to the digit in your translation.
 Also changes in order will